melizbishop/behavioral-evolution/README.md

 # behavioral-evolution
+This is code related to the paper: Hernández DG, Rivera C, Cande J, Zhou B, Stern D, Berman GJ.
+A framework for studying behavioral evolution by reconstructing ancestral repertoires. eLife.
+2021;10:e61806.

 # Data
 LogBehaviorData.txt: Data set containing the logarithm of the probability of performing a particular behavior i (P_i) for each of the 561 flies.